rossetti/KSLBook/docs/03-Chapter3.md

      0 & \text{otherwise} \\
   \end{cases}
 $$
 Report the minimum, maximum, sample average, and 95\% confidence interval half-width of the observations.
+Use stream 1 for your sampling.
 :::

 ***